City and Guilds of London Institute: CGLI examination and accreditation bodies

 In 1953 the Associated Examinations Board (AEB) was established and administered by City & Guilds.

 1964 saw the creation of the National Examining Board for Supervisory Management (NEBSM) as part of the City & Guilds group, specialising in qualifications for supervisors and junior managers.

 In 1973, the Technician Education Council (TEC) was created to unify technical education, eventually taking over the validation of courses in further and higher education.
 These courses led to Ordinary National Certificates and Diplomas (ONC/Ds) and Higher National Certificates and Diplomas (HNC/Ds), which were previously the responsibility of professional bodies.
 It also saw the introduction of the City & Guilds Mnemonic Code for computer teaching.

 In 1974, the Business Education Council (BEC) was established, again administered by City & Guilds.
-This had a remit to rationalise and improve the relevance of sub-degree vocational education in Further Education and Higher Education colleges and in Polytechnics.
-Within 18 months, BEC took over responsibility for non-technical ONCs, ONDs, HNCs, HNDs and other qualifications.
+This had the remit to rationalise and improve the relevance of sub-degree vocational education in Further Education and Higher Education colleges and in Polytechnics.
+Within 18 months, BEC took over responsibility for non-technical ONCs, ONDs, HNCs, HNDs, and other qualifications.

 BEC merged with TEC in 1984 to form the separately administered Business & Technology Education Council (BTEC).
 This then merged with the University of London Examinations & Assessment Council (ULEAC) in 1996 to form Edexcel.

 In 1990 City & Guilds purchased the Pitman Examinations Institute, and Pitman Qualifications Single Subject awards in business and administration and English language proved to be successful worldwide.

 In 2002, the Institute of Leadership & Management (ILM) was formed through the merger of NEBSM and the Institute of Supervisory Management (ISM) and became part of the City & Guilds Group.

-In 2004, the National Proficiency Tests Council (NPTC) – specialists for agricultural land based qualifications – became part of the City & Guilds Group.
+In 2004, the National Proficiency Tests Council (NPTC) – specialists for agricultural land-based qualifications – became part of the City & Guilds Group.

 In 2005, the Hospitality Awarding Body (HAB) – specialists in awards for hospitality and catering – became part of the City & Guilds Group.
-In January 2010, all active candidates were transferred to City & Guilds courses to remove duplicate award provision across the Group.
+In January 2010, all active candidates were transferred to City & Guilds courses to remove duplicate award provisions across the Group.

 In 2008, the City & Guilds Centre for Skills Development was formed as part of the City & Guilds Group.
 Its mission is to influence and improve skills policy and practice worldwide through an evidence-based approach.

 Charitable purpose

 The charitable aims of the City and Guilds of London Institute are:

 "Providing internationally recognised qualifications, awards, assessments and support for individuals and organisations in the United Kingdom and overseas across a wide range of occupations in industry, commerce, the public services and elsewhere."

 The charitable objects of the institute, as defined in its royal charter, are:

-"For the purposes of all such branches of science and the fine arts and for the advancement, dissemination, propagation, promotion, culture and application of all such branches of science and the fine arts as benefit or are of use to or may benefit or be of use to productive and technical industries especially and to commerce and industry generally or any branch thereof."
+"For the purposes of all such branches of science and the fine arts and for the advancement, dissemination, propagation, promotion, culture, and application of all such branches of science and the fine arts as a benefit or are of use to or may benefit or be of use to productive and technical industries especially and to commerce and industry generally or any branch thereof."